mara/mara-cron/README.md

 ## Config of cron jobs

-In order to configure cronjobs in mara you just need to add a new function `MARA_CRON_JOBS` in your module or app in the `__init__.py` file.
+To configure cron jobs in mara you just need to add a new function `MARA_CRON_JOBS` in your module or app in the `__init__.py` file.

 Here is a sample which has two jobs:
 1. the job `cleanup_data_folder` clears all data from the local folder `/data/`.
 This job is by default disabled.
 2. the job `nightly` runs the root pipeline at 01:00 o'clock each day

+_Note:_ The MaraJob job requires that you define the `PATH` environment variable in your crontab.
+Cron by default uses just `/usr/bin:/bin` which is not enough.
+I recommend using the distribution default e.g. `/usr/local/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin`.

 ```python
 def MARA_CRON_JOBS():